4c. Evaluate predictions of emergency demand

 %autoreload 2

-from patientflow.load import set_file_paths
+from patientflow.train.emergency_demand import prepare_prediction_inputs

 data_folder_name = 'data-public'